 Sometimes when the wisdom teeth start to come in they push your other teeth out of place.
 This can undo many dollars’ worth of orthodontic treatments you may have received as a teenager or young adult.
 Pericoronitis also may develop.
 This is an infection caused by a wisdom tooth that has not completely broken through the gum, and a flap of the gum material may partially cover the tooth.
 Food debris can get trapped under the gum flap and cause infection.
 If the wisdom teeth are unable to break through the gum they may become infected and impacted.
 Cysts may also develop which are very painful and need to be treated.

-Dr. Burden manages all our complicated surgical cases from extractions to IV Sedation, Dr. Burden works out of our office to take care of your surgical needs.
+Dr. Burden manages all our complicated surgical cases, Dr. Burden works out of our office to take care of your surgical needs.
 Dr. Burden graduated from the University of Texas Health Science Center in San Antonio.
 He completed his under-graduate studies at Texas A&M University in 2001, where he received a B.S. in Genetics.

 Additionally, Dr. Burden also completed a one-year advanced education in general dentistry residency at UTHSCSA, where he received training in Intravenous Conscious Sedation, complicated oral surgery procedures, and implant dentistry procedures.